kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/treks-and-other-activities/2019-11-10-cycling-and-mountain-biking-kilimanjaro.md

         url: <iframe width="560" height="315" src="https://www.youtube.com/embed/8yO2MI0p8Zk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 itinerary:
-  - Meet in front of the Hotel Olivia Plaza in the Plaça Catalunya at 3 pm (3:15 pm April through November).
+  - paragraph: Meet in front of the Hotel Olivia Plaza in the Plaça Catalunya at 3 pm (3:15 pm April through November).
 Plan to arrive 15 minutes before the departure time.
-  - Scenic drive to Montserrat
+  - paragraph: Scenic drive to Montserrat

-  - Parc Natural de Montserrat
+  - paragraph: Parc Natural de Montserrat

-  - Approximately one hour to explore Montserrat on your own
+  - paragraph: Approximately one hour to explore Montserrat on your own

-  - Return ride to Plaça Catalunya
+  - paragraph: Return ride to Plaça Catalunya

 remarks:
-  - Book in advance, since this is one of our most popular day tours.
+  - paragraph: Book in advance, since this is one of our most popular day tours.
 The tour runs six days a week, so you can easily fit it intro your Barcelona vacation.

-  - This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!

 ---